stukennedy/svg-marbles/README.md

 The library provides extensive theming capabilities through the `SVGTheme` interface.
 You can customize colors, sizes, spacing, and visual elements.

+**Note**: Horizontal padding is automatically calculated to prevent marble truncation and cannot be overridden by users.
+Only vertical padding can be customized.

 ### Theme Properties

 #### Colors